sculkmp/Sculk/README.md

 Here's a legend to guide you:
 - ✅: Task is completed.
 Woohoo! 🎉
 - 🚧: Task is under way.
 We're on it! 💪
+- ⏳: Task is up next.
+Exciting things are coming! 🌠

 ## ⚒️ Build JAR file
 - `git clone https://github.com/sculkmp/Sculk`